Lissy93/dashy/docs/authentication.md

 #### 5. *(OPTIONAL)* Example snippets for dashboard visibility

-Using the `hideForKeycloakUsers` configuration option is needed here to use the `authentik` groups that were created previously.
+Using the `hideForKeycloakUsers` configuration option is needed to use the `authentik` groups that were created previously.

 Adjusting `pages` visibility:
 ```